Free Kitchen Hacks eBook

 6 large eggs

 • Assemble your breakfast casserole.
-Pour melted butter into a 9×13-inch casserole dish.
-Tilt the dish back and forth to coat the bottom and sides with the butter.
-Add the cubed bread on top.
+Add the cubed bread on top of the melted butter.
 Next, pour your egg mixture on top of the bread, making sure to coat all of it.
 Top with an even layer of cheese.

 8 ounces mild, medium, or sharp cheddar cheese

-• Bare for 25-30 minutes, until cheese is completely melted and starting to brown on the edges.
+• Bake for 25-30 minutes, until cheese is completely melted and starting to brown on the edges.

 • Remove from oven and set on a cooling rack.
 Garnish with chopped chives and serve warm.